mahekk15/mahek.github.io/README.md

 # capstone-project
-it is a wd-101 dask
+it is a wd-101 task